JiaJun002/FYP_Project_ZouJiaJun/README.md

 # FYP_Project_ZouJiaJun

 ## Description: ##
 This repository contains the code, data, and documentation for the Final Year Project (FYP) titled "Exploring Facial Recognition: A Comparative Analysis of Machine Learning and Deep Learning Models".
-The reason I want to carry out this project is to investigate and evaluate the performance of various machine learning and deep learning models in detecting faces.
+The reason for carrying out this project is to investigate and evaluate the performance of various machine learning and deep learning models in detecting faces.

 ## Contents: ##
 <b>Code:</b> The code directory includes the Python scripts and Jupyter notebooks used to build machine learning and deep learning models, train them on face recognition datasets, and evaluate their performance.